 The Michigan State University Extension Cover Crops Program has had excellent results frost seeding mammoth and intermediate red clover in winter wheat.
 Seeding rates range from 6 to 18 pounds per acre.
 The most consistent stands of red clover have resulted when seeding at 12 pounds to the acre.
 Many farmers are using ATVs with spinners to seed red clover into wheat, covering a lot of ground without rutting or causing compaction.

 Uniformity of the stand is important to get the full benefits of the red clover.
-One effective strategy to insure uniformity and avoid skips is set the spreader at half the intended seeding rate, spread the seed, then go over the field a second time applying the second half of the rate driving half-way between the tire tracks left by the first application.
-Many ATVs are equipped with GPS systems that can also be used to insure accurate coverage.
+One effective strategy to ensure uniformity and avoid skips is set the spreader at half the intended seeding rate, spread the seed, then go over the field a second time applying the second half of the rate driving half-way between the tire tracks left by the first application.
+Many ATVs are equipped with GPS systems that can also be used to ensure accurate coverage.

-Red cover crop has several benefits, including:
+A red cover crop has several benefits, including:

 - Contributing 30 to 100 pounds of soil nitrogen for the following crop.